Scholarships and Financial Aid

 Our Commitment to Affordability

 NYU Steinhardt and its partner schools are committed to assisting graduate applicants in financing their education.
 All teaching residents are eligible for substantial scholarships and financial aid packages.
-In addition, our partner schools for the Embedded MAT program will support a sizable portion of the cost of teaching residents’ master’s degree program to make it affordable.
+In addition, our partner schools for the Teacher Residency program will support a sizable portion of the cost of teaching residents’ master’s degree program to make it affordable.

 Explore your financial aid opportunities.
-Because of our scholarship award policies and process, participating in our Embedded MAT program may be well within your reach.
+Because of our scholarship award policies and process, participating in our Teacher Residency program may be well within your reach.

 We seek a diverse group of applicants to become teaching residents and encourage you to apply and complete your financial aid application today.